ztmarron/git-lab-assignment/README.md

 * The following git alias will make inspecting the logs much easier:
     * Configure the alias with the following command: `git config --global alias.lp 'log --oneline --graph --all'`
     * Use `git lp` to get a more useful and powerful log output. :)
+* If you get stuck with a rebase, `git rebase --abort` will let you start over.
+* If you get stuck with a merge, `git reset --hard HEAD` will clear out all the changes and let you start over.

 # Tasks